 The legs consist of five sections that telescope out and lock in place with flip locks.
 I generally prefer twist locks, but there are two advantages to the older approach of flip locks.
 One is that it’s much easier to adjust the tension of locks, and there’s a standard hex key (or Leg Tension Adjustment Tool, as Vanguard calls it) included in the box that works with these locks so that you can adjust the tension as you like and tighten them if they loosen over time.

-The feet has retractable steel spikes and rubber.
-They're not removable.
+The feet have retractable steel spikes and rubber.
+They’re not removable.

 Like many of the others in the current generation of travel tripods, it packs down for travel into a very compact package.
 But whereas many tripods have mechanisms for the legs to pivot and fold over the center column, this one pivots the center column instead.
 It means that the joint at the top of the legs can be simpler.